 If you or a loved one needs assistance with filing a Defense Base Act Claim or appealing a denied claim, we can help.
 As a workers' compensation law firm, we are proud to represent injured contract employees for the government in San Antonio and the rest of the nation.

-Contact The Law Offices of George P. Escobedo & Associates, PLLC today at (210) 807-3178 to learn more about how we can help you receive compensation for your psychological injuries.
+Contact The Law Office of George P. Escobedo & Associates, PLLC today at (210) 807-3178 to learn more about how we can help you receive compensation for your psychological injuries.
 We'll advise you of your rights as a contracted worker under the Defense Base Act.